pwstegman/pierce/README.md

 ## Getting Started

-I'll be compiling a lot of my commonly used machine learning, signal processing, and statistics JavaScript modules here for easy reference
+I'll be compiling a lot of my commonly used machine learning, signal processing, and statistics JavaScript modules here for easy reference.

 ```javascript
 var pierce = require('pierce');